Haigelay History, Family Crest & Coats of Arms

 The surname Haigelay was first found in Shropshire and Hampshire.
 One of the first records of the name was Siward de Hedeleia who was listed in 1148, in Winton, Hampshire.
 Stephen de Hedleye was listed the Subsidy Rolls of Worcestershire in 1327.
 The Hundredorum Rolls of 1273 list Alan de Hedleg, and Nicholas de Heddeleg in Shropshire and the Yorkshire Poll Tax Records of 1379 list Willelmus de Hedlay and Margareta de Hedelay.

 Early History of the Haigelay family

-Another 345 words (25 lines of text) covering the years 1273 and 1832 are included under the topic Early Haigelay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Haigelay research.
+Another 173 words (12 lines of text) covering the years 1273 and 1832 are included under the topic Early Haigelay History in all our PDF Extended History products and printed products wherever possible.

 Haigelay Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Haigelay include Headley, Heggeley, Headly, Hedley, Hedly, Hedlegg, Hedleigh, Headlee, Headleigh, Hegeley and many more.

 Early Notables of the Haigelay family (pre 1700)